davisland/davisland.github.io/about.md

 Additionally, I&#39;ve done a bit of freelance reporting and production assistance.
 I have by-lines with [Texas Standard](http://texasstandard.org) and [The Battalion](http://thebatt.com).
 I've also done some work for [Write About Now](http://www.writeaboutnowpoetry.com/), as a podcast producer and video production assistant.

+In 2017, my friend Brie Ripley and I started <i><a href="https://soundcloud.com/dearpodcast">Dear</a></i>, a podcast wherein Brie and I write audio letters to one another.
+You should check it out.

 I served as Programming Director for [KANM Student Radio](http://kanm.org) for most of my college career.
 As Programming Director I built out the show schedule and directed student DJs to produce and air music, talk, and fictional content, all while hosting my own weekly show.
 Before I was Programming Director at KANM I helped with produce content and interviews for the station.
 These segments are, unfortunately, lost to the sands of time.
 In the past I was a volunteer DJ and board operator at [KEOS Community Radio](http://keos.org).

 Currently I serve as the Editor-In-Chief for [Alien Mouth](http://alienmouth.com), an independent journal and press I started with a friend.
 I also served as Editor-In-Chief of [The Eckleburg Project](http://theeckleburgproject.com), Texas A&amp;M’s student literary and arts journal.
 I’ve been involved with other ephemeral yet substantial arts efforts.
 Ask me about them!